 Dentures are false teeth and are traditionally the only option for people missing most or all of their teeth.
 They are made in a dental lab with impressions of your mouth.
-Dentures are made up of a base that is typically made of acrylic resin and metal that will rest on your gums.
-Dentures cost significantly less than dental implants in the beginning and they will be ready for you in about 3-6 weeks.
+Dentures are made up of a base typically made of acrylic resin and metal that will rest on your gums.
+Dentures cost significantly less than dental implants in the beginning, and they will be ready for you in about 3-6 weeks.
 However, there are many cons to choosing dentures:

 - People will notice they are false teeth due to them being bulky.

 - Depending on the type of denture you need, it may take up a lot of space in your mouth.

 - You need adhesive to keep them in place in your mouth.